Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 What To Do if Your Dog Eats a Wild Mushroom

-If your dog finds and eats mushrooms while out on a walk or in your backyard, call your veterinarian immediately.
-Mushrooms can pop up overnight in your backyard, and many of these backyard mushrooms could be poisonous to your pet.
+If your dog finds and eats mushrooms in your backyard or while out on a walk, call your veterinarian immediately.
+Mushrooms can pop up overnight in your backyard, and many of these wild mushrooms could be poisonous to your pet.

 Benefits of Giving Dogs Cooked Mushrooms

 Why give dogs mushrooms?
-Mushrooms have vast and far-reaching benefits, and each variety of fungi has its own unique properties and organs they can support.
-There are, however, beneficial features of mushrooms that are common to all of them:
+Mushrooms have vast and far-reaching health benefits, and each variety of fungi has its own unique properties and organs they can support.
+There are, however, beneficial features of mushrooms common to all of them:

-More information on the specific way beta glucans & polysaccharides facilitate this “call to vigilance” can be found here: https://www.realmushrooms.com/beta-d-glucan/
+More information on the specific way beta glucans & polysaccharides facilitate this “call to vigilance” can be found here.

-If you decide to give your pet mushrooms as part of their diet, it is recommended that they be cooked.
-Cooking mushrooms allows more of the medicinal benefits of the mushrooms to be utilized!
+If you decide to give mushrooms to your pet as an alternative to commercial dog foods, it’s recommended that you cook the mushrooms before serving.
+Doing so allows more of the healthy benefits of the mushrooms to be utilized.

 Dogs shouldn't eat raw mushrooms